 Irish Wheaten Bread

-This simple Irish Wheaten Bread recipe will help you make your own Irish Soda bread in your own home.
+This simple Irish Wheaten Bread recipe shows you how to make your own Irish Soda bread in your own home.
 It is easy to make and you do not need any special tools or ingredients.
-It is delicious served up with some salted butter or with other condiments of your choice.
+It is delicious when you serve it up with some salted butter or with other condiments of your choice.

 What is Irish Wheaten Bread?